Meta-analysis of Bayesian analyses: Meta-analysis of Bayesian analyses

-where $N(\cdot|\cdot,\cdot)$ denotes a Gaussian density function, $l(\theta_j;D_j)$ is the likelihood function of $\theta_j$ given $D_j$, and $\hat{\sigma}_j^2$ is the empirical variance of $D_j$.
-To study the connection between the above posterior density and Equation~(\ref{eq:posterior_uncertain_obs_density}), assume that instead of a summary statistic $D_j$, each study has been summarized using a posterior distribution with density $\pi_j(\theta_j)$ over its study-specific effect parameter $\theta_j$.
-If the distribution has been computed under the data model given by equation (\ref{eq:REMA_data_model}), and using an improper uniform prior $\nu_j(\theta_j)\propto 1$, the density is
+To study the connection between the above posterior density and Equation~\eqref{eq:posterior_uncertain_obs_density}, assume that instead of a summary statistic $D_j$, each study has been summarized using a posterior distribution with density $\pi_j(\theta_j)$ over its study-specific effect parameter $\theta_j$.
+If each of the posteriors has been independently computed under a Gaussian data model (see Equation~\eqref{eq:REMA_data_model}), and using improper uniform priors $\nu_j(\theta_j)\propto 1$ for each $j=1\ldots J$, then the local posterior densities are

-resulting in the posterior density of $(\mu,\sigma_0^2)$ being equivalent in both cases.
+resulting in both the marginal posterior of $(\mu,\sigma_0^2)$ for REMA, and the corresponding superposterior for MBA, being equivalent.